Shailesh-Singh-Bisht/Andro-The-ChatBOT/README.md

+It seems like you're sharing details about **ANDRO THE CHATBOT**.
+Here's a cleaner and better-formatted version with corrections to the issues:

+---

 # ANDRO THE CHATBOT

 Welcome to **ANDRO THE CHATBOT**, an interactive and intelligent chatbot built in Python.
 This project is designed to provide users with a seamless conversational experience through a combination of predefined knowledge and dynamic learning capabilities.